 Without the incentive of a multi-million dollar paycheck at the end of it all, most actors wouldn’t either.
 For them, it’s all part of the job.

-So even if you did try to follow Josh Brolin’s workout routine, chances are you won’t stick with it for very long.
+So even if you did try to follow Josh Brolin’s or Chris Pratt’s workout routine, chances are you won’t stick with it for very long.
 Not unless you had a very large financial carrot dangled in front of you.

 In truth, getting in shape doesn’t require going to the gym three hours a day, five or six days a week.
 For most people, 3-4 hours a week is plenty.
 That’s more than enough to get the job done.

 FREE: The Muscle Building Cheat Sheet.
 This is a quick guide to building muscle, which you can read online or keep as a PDF, that shows you exactly how to put on muscle.
 To get a FREE copy of the cheat sheet emailed to you, please click or tap here.

 Josh Brolin’s Body is Different to Your Body